Skip to content

 MaskStrategy::None (explicit identity) counts as masked for compliance purposes.
 The rationale: choosing “do not mask” is a deliberate policy decision, not a gap.
 A tag with no mapping in [mask] at all is the gap that produces an exception.

-The [classifications] allow_unmasked = [...] list suppresses exceptions for specific tags without pretending the columns are enforced.
-Use it for tags you’ve deliberately excluded from the mask policy (e.g., "internal" data that is explicitly open within the workspace).
+The [classifications] allow_unmasked = [...] list suppresses exceptions for tags you’ve deliberately excluded from the mask policy, without pretending the columns are enforced.

 Terminal window